Data-Driven Corporate Management

 Expert Tip

 Less is often more in KPI management.
-Our experience shows that most companies achieve optimal results with 5-7 strategic KPIs per business area.
-Too many metrics often lead to information overload and lose their management effect.
-Focus on the truly decisive indicators that are directly linked to your strategic goals and provide clear action impulses.
+Our experience shows that most organizations achieve optimal results with 5 to 7 strategic KPIs per business area.
+Too many metrics often lead to information overload and lose their steering effect.
+Focus on the truly decisive indicators that are directly linked to your strategic goals.

 ADVISORI in Numbers